 From my first article, I slightly mentioned the importance of fascia, and how it was important to not only me and my body but to every single person’s body.
 Fascia is still something that I have learned about recently, and it is truly unbelievable and almost scary how much keeping it healthy is important.

-As facia was something I wanted to better comprehend, I sat down with Rose, to learn more about the vast tissue that holds every organ in the body.
-From my understanding, it seemed like there was so much information that the complexity and the understanding of how important it is to the body could lead to hours of conversation with Rose, who is so passionate about teaching the purpose and importance of it all.
+As facia was something I wanted to better comprehend, I sat down with Dr. Rose, to learn more about the vast tissue that holds every organ in the body.
+From my understanding, it seemed like there was so much information that the complexity and the understanding of how important it is to the body could lead to hours of conversation with Dr. Puente, who is so passionate about teaching the purpose and importance of it all.

 To break it down into the simplest sense possible, Fascia is a “sheath” that surrounds muscles and organs.
 It acts as not only a connector but a separator at the same time.
 To put into an image, think of an orange peel.
 An orange peel can be compared to fascia in the sense that the peel holds the orange slices, the important part of the fruit, just like fascia holds your organs, the important part of your body.
 Without the orange peel, the orange would be separated.
 Without fascia, nothing would hold and protect your organs.